xytis/GURPS/Campaigns/Ravnica/pc_katrille.md

 -- "You are new here, aren't you?", - he asked with noticible irritation.

-His eyes scanned my composture and the remnants of my failed experiments all over my skin.
+His eyes scanned my composture and the marks of my experiments all over my skin.
+I unconciously dragged my sleve down covering one of the latest tatoos with formula for chemical I recently combined.
 His gaze softened.

 -- "Yes I am new...
 Would you like to show me around?
 And maybe get some rest while you are at it?", - I pressed on.